 All students living in Stabile, ELJ, Emerson Place, and Pantas, and all first-year students under the age of 21 living anywhere on campus (including Grand Avenue) are required to have either a M3 or M4 annual meal plan.
 Students not living in the aforementioned areas, upperclassmen, and commuters may opt for a year long or semester only plan.

 With all meal plans, students have the option to add points at any time during the semester in $25 increments.
 This process is done online.

 You can find more information about meal plans here.

 At Pratt, just as in New York City, a car is a luxury and not a necessity.
-Public transportation is the most efficient way to travel in Brooklyn and around the city, and Pratt is conveniently located a few blocks away from the G train.
+Public transportation is the most efficient way to travel around New York City.
+The Brooklyn campus is conveniently located a few blocks away from the G train, and the Manhattan campus is by the F, L, M, 1,2,3 trains.
 If your student does decide to have a car on campus, parking must be considered.
 Parking on campus is by permit only and availability is extremely limited.